 You may include static representations of the map data in hard-copy or electronic format in presentation packages, marketing studies, or other reports or documents as map images or data summaries derived from the use of ArcGIS Maps for Adobe Creative Cloud subject to any restrictions stated in the master agreement and provided that you affix an attribution statement crediting the data source.

 Regardless of your account type, in all cases, your use of map designs created from ArcGIS maps must include appropriate attribution to Esri and its licensors.
 For more information about crediting data providers in your output designs, see Display copyrights.
-The required attribution note must list the data providers using the text that appears in the applicable layers in the .ai file.
+The required attribution note must list the data providers using the text that appears in the applicable layers in Adobe Illustrator.
 For example, use the text from the *_Copyright layer included when you download (sync) maps as artwork or Other when you open .aix files for maps exported from ArcGIS Pro.
 However, you can design the note and position it anywhere on your map artwork (or associated metadata) to match the overall aesthetic of your design.